General Landscape Uses:

 Sprawling or clambering to 3-10 feet.
 Usually spreading and broader than tall and can form dense patches.

-Monroe County Keys north along the coasts to Brevard and Hillsborough counties; West Indies, Mexico, Central America and South America.
+Monroe County Keys north along the coasts to Brevard and Lee counties; apparently disjunct in Hillsborough County; West Indies, Mexico, Central America and South America.

 Hammocks and pinelands.